The Moto G was a tasty surprise when it arrived last year, mixing specs and value like no budget smartphone before it.

 READ MORE: Motorola Moto G review

-Everything we liked about the Moto G stays the same: the chunky, tough and colourful design, impressive 4.5in 720p screen, good-for-a-day battery and almost-stock Android KitKat OS, and the price is unchanged, too - £150 SIM-free.
+Everything we liked about the Moto G stays the same: the chunky, tough and colourful design, impressive 4.5in 720p screen, good-for-a-day battery and almost-stock Android KitKat OS.
 It’s a shame the shabby 5MP rear camera hasn’t been given some love, but it's the one remaining weak point in an otherwise phenomenally good-value smartphone.

 READ MORE: Motorola Moto X review

 The faster 4G speed is just a mere icing on the cake.
 Motorola's budget Android smartphone costs a mere S$348 without a line contract.
 It's nowhere near the price of the crazy affordable Xiaomi phones, but the added 4G speed (if you don't mind paying a monthly subscription to StarHub) is worth the extra moolah.